robenkleene/audio-references/logic-pro/logic-pro-video.md

 ## Time

-- Under `File > Project Settings > Synchronization...` you can enter the exact length of the video.
+- Under `File > Project Settings > Synchronization...` you can set where the first bar (`1 1 1 1`) starts.
+It starts at one hour by default, which is a convention for video editing because it allows adding additional footage before the video starts (for slates, countdowns, and test signals).

 ### Getting